pkeroulas/st2110-toolkit/transcoder/README.md

 +-----------------------+   AES67    +-------------------+              +------------+
 ```

-Other tools like Gstreamer may be used as a transcoder but the following
+Other tools like `gstreamer` may be used as a transcoder but the following
-study focuses on ffmpeg.
+study focuses on `ffmpeg`.

 ## Install ffmpeg and dependencies